-Please complete and return to the Headteacher who will acknowledge receipt and explain what action will be taken.
+Please complete and return to(Complaints Co-ordinator) who will acknowledge receipt and explain what action will be taken.
 If you have a disability or special requirements you can contact us by telephone and we will arrange for an independent individual to help you by writing out your complaint.
+Your name: Pupil's name (if relevant): Your relationship to the pupil (if relevant): Address: Postcode: Day time telephone number: Evening telephone number: Please give details of your complaint.
+What action, if any, have you already taken to try and resolve your complaint.
+(Who did you speak to and what was the response)?

+What actions do you feel might resolve the problem at this stage?

 Are you attaching any paperwork?
 If so, please give details.

 Signature:

 Date:

 Official use

 Date acknowledgement sent:

 By who:

 Complaint referred to:

 Date: